 The only thing that you can change at the site level is colors.
 So, you can set a main color and also colors for background, headings, text and buttons.

 Apart from that, you don’t have any control over the high-level design or style of your site.
-In fact, you can’t even change the default font that is used on all your pages.
+For example, you can't change the style of your site header or other elements like navigation menu or buttons.

 Moreover, if you’re an advanced user, there is no place where you can access your website’s backend or add some css code to modify the styling.